EESSI/docs/docs/filesystem_layer/stratum1.md

 Option2:

-Create a ssh keypair and make sure the ansible-host-keys.pub is in the $HOME/.ssh/authorized_keys file on your Stratum 1 server.
+Create a ssh key pair and make sure the ansible-host-keys.pub is in the $HOME/.ssh/authorized_keys file on your Stratum 1 server.

 ```bash